slatedocs/slate/source/includes/_customers.md

 }
 ```

 This endpoint retrieves a specific customer.
+Use this endpoint to generate short and ephemeral URLs allowing the customer to edit his informations.

 ### HTTP Request